Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assignments/laboratory-assignment.md

 goals:

-- Equip a learner to solve new problems in the field of discrete structures by applying in a novel way your knowledge of the facts, techniques, and rules of discrete mathematics and Python programming.
+- Equip a learner to solve new problems in the field of discrete structures by applying &mdash; in a new way &mdash; their knowledge of the facts, techniques, and rules of discrete mathematics and Python programming.

 - Afford a learner the opportunity to compare and contrast implementations of discrete structures in Python, enabling you to find evidence to support